barrymoo/Scripts/misc/README.md

 an antisymmetric matrix `W` with each unqiue element spanning from 0 to &pi;.
 A matrix exponentiation is taken on `W` to generate `U`.
 The orthonormal set or orbitals {A, B, C, D} is unitarily transformed to a new set {A', B', C', D'} and overlap integrals of the type &lt; | i | | j | &gt; are printed.
 Additionally the percentages of i and j to i' and j' are printed.
 This code is run using the `CubeFile` class in the library directory.
-It is parallelized with OpenMP and to run the code in parallel you must export
+It is parallelized with OpenMP, and to run the code in parallel you must export
-OMP_NUM_THREADS environment variable.
+`OMP_NUM_THREADS` environment variable.